 Even though a lot of companies often combine the two models creating unique agreements, we suggest that you read some general information about each to have a better understanding of what time-and-material and fixed-price contracts are.

-When customers are looking for a software development cooperation partner, there are typically several questions that concerns them most:
+When customers are looking for a software development cooperation partner, there are typically several questions that concern them most:

 Both the fixed price and time-and-material pricing models can give answers to each of the questions.
 Proceed to learn how.